-On August 18, 1920, the 19th amendment was ratified.
+On August 18, 1920, the 19th Amendment was ratified.
 The amendment gave women the right to vote.
-This year, we celebrate the 100th anniversary of the woman’s right to vote.
+This year, we celebrate the 101st anniversary of the woman’s right to vote.

 While celebrating, it’s important to remember the women who fought relentlessly for our right to vote.
 Some you’ve heard of, some you haven’t, but all nine of these incredible women were instrumental in gaining our right to vote.